I bet you didn’t even know some of these new tools existed. Neither did I. Enjoy the best of the modern new tools on the market.

 Very low-cost Thermal Leak Detector

 I use mine several times per year.
 Not nearly like the thermal camera just below, but this was one of the unexpected great gifts I was given.
 I’m always checking for air leaks in the winter, looking for new places to insulate.

 You’ll find what walls and cracks are sucking your heat out (or in for cooling months).
 Not for human temperature taking.

 King of all new tools: Thermal Imaging Camera

-Pricey but it’s an amazing tool.
-Its a wonder to see it in action: it was my first time and I was shocked!
+Very pricey (at least 500 clams) but it’s an amazing tool.
+It’s a wonder to see it in action: it was my first time and I was shocked!

 It also exposes heating elements that may be faulty, such as in-floor heating and other radiators.

-This compact cam works as good as the big ones.
+This compact cam works as well as the big ones.